 Her response profoundly saddened me.
 This is a woman who is smart, powerful, funny, beautiful, and a passionate feminist.
 Yet the ideal of a perfect body and its relation to her self-worth has been so ingrained in her psyche, that she puts a significant amount of time and energy into thinking about, obsessing over, and trying to change her body and weight to fit this standard of beauty.

-I’m speaking more broadly about many women in our culture who have been damaged by this cult of the ideal.
+Though this article was sparked by a specific incident at work, I’m speaking more broadly about many people in our culture who have been damaged by this cult of the ideal.
 You most likely have been conditioned since you were old enough to notice you had hips (and it just keeps starting earlier and earlier) to think that unless you have the perfect body to go with your killer brain and wicked sense of humour, then you are in some way lacking.

 Well friend, I’ve had enough of this horseshit.
-I’m tired of women thinking that their bodies are the enemy.
-I’m tired of seeing myself and the women I love punishing our bodies and our minds with abhorrently restrictive diets and backbreaking workouts all in the quest of the perfect 36-24-36.
+I’m tired of people thinking that their bodies are the enemy.
+I’m tired of seeing myself and the people I love punishing our bodies and our minds with abhorrently restrictive diets and backbreaking workouts all in the quest of the perfect 36-24-36.

-I personally don’t think all women are necessarily meant to have six packs and perfect thighs and perky bums.
-Yes, some women are genetically predisposed to that sort of figure and they should certainly be allowed to celebrate their bodies, but not at the expense of the perfectly healthy women who are told they are too much.
+I personally don’t think most bodies are meant to have six packs and perfect thighs and perky bums.
+Yes, some folks are genetically predisposed to that sort of figure and they should certainly be allowed to celebrate their bodies, but not at the expense of the perfectly healthy and vibrant people who are told they are too much.
 Too much personality, too much thigh, too much stomach, and too much booty.

 Hear me roar world!
 I’m no longer going to apologize for the jiggle in my thighs.
 These babies are friggen amazing.
 Not only do they propel me down mountains with grace… well, they get me to the bottom anyway ;), but they also take me on woodland adventures, paddle me through the water, support me in tree pose, and help me dance until I can’t breathe.